How to Visualize ROS Mesh Markers

 ).
 You’ll see a 3D avocado appear floating in the scene.

-To see this working immediately, you can also drag and drop this meshmarkers.bag into Foxglove Studio to see the same results.
+To see this working immediately, you can also drag and drop this meshmarkers.bag into Foxglove to see the same results.

 .dae

-Load a COLLADA (Now, let’s try loading a different mesh resource.
+) file with an HTTPS URLNow, let’s try loading a different mesh resource.
 Replace the mesh_resource

 field value to point to an HTTPS URL for a COLLADA (.dae